CBS-HPC/.github/profile/MachineType.md

 ## DeiC Interactive HPC (SDU) / u1-standard (CPU)
 [SDU](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides **CPU** based containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI), in the same way as you would on your laptop.
 [See all apps](https://docs.cloud.sdu.dk/Apps/type.html).

-When setting up a Job it is possible to select between the following machine types:
+When setting up a Job it is possible to select between a large of range of machine sizes:

 ![](images/u1-standard.PNG)

 ## DeiC Interactive HPC (AAU) / uc-t4 (GPU)
 [AAU](https://cloud.sdu.dk/app/providers/detailed/aau) provides primary **GPU** based [virtual machines](https://cloud.sdu.dk/app/applications/search?q=Virtual%20Machines).
 Access is obtained through terminal and [SSH]().
-It is possible to set up interactive enviroments such as [JupyterLab]().
+It is possible to set up interactive enviroments such as [JupyterLab](https://hpc.ruc.dk/blog/tutorials/setting-up-jupyternotebook-with-gpus-on-aau/).

 ![](images/uc-t4.PNG)